Getting Started with LabOne Modules¶

 Important

-It is Important to wait before the module execution is finished before closing the program/session.
-Since the execution is asynchronous and the lifetime of the module thread is bound to the session object, the module would otherwise not be able to finish its task.
+It is important to wait until the module execution is finished before closing the program or session.
+Since the execution is asynchronous and the lifetime of the module thread is bound to the session object, the module is not otherwise be able to finish its task.

-You have successfully used the LabOne Device Settings Module to store the settings from a connected device to a file called module_tutorial.
-The usage of the Module applies similarly to all other LabOne modules.
+You have successfully used the LabOne Device Settings module to store the settings from a connected device to a file called module_tutorial.
+A similar approach can be applied to all other LabOne modules.